GochoMugo/remindme/README.md

     -h, --help          show this help message and exit -l, --list          list all RemindMe keywords
-    -i keywords [keywords ...], --in keywords [keywords ...] pipep-in input for a new remindme
+    -i keywords [keywords ...], --in keywords [keywords ...] pipe-in input for a new remindme
     -a keywords [keywords ...], --add keywords [keywords ...] add new RemindMe content
     -r keywords [keywords ...], --remove keywords [keywords ...]